 CAC (Customer Acquisition Costs)

 How much does it take to get a new customer?
-You really need to know this number as well because if you’re paying more than a customer is worth, you won’t be in business very long.
+You really need to know these marketing KPIs as well because if you’re paying more than a customer is worth, you won’t be in business very long.
 LTV and CAC will give you…

 Customer Payback Period

 How long does a customer need to be a customer in order to recoup the cost of acquiring the new customer?
-This primarily pertains to SaaS and subscription businesses, but you need to know how much cash you’re going to put out and how long it takes to recoup that investment in order to know what your target CAC will be and your cash flow projections.
+These marketing KPIs primarily pertain to SaaS and subscription businesses, but you need to know how much cash you’re going to put out and how long it takes to recoup that investment in order to know what your target CAC will be and your cash flow projections.

 If you’re not aware of the return on investment from your marketing activities, you’re making yourself vulnerable to overspending and cash flow management.
 Tracking everything, from impressions to lead to sale, is crucial and absolutely necessary.
 IT’s also important to know what marketing is working and what marketing isn’t so that you can optimize, make adjustments, or simply stop doing what isn’t working so that you’re not burning money.